woodrush/lambda-8cc/README.md

 ## Overview
-lambda-8cc is a closed untyped lambda calculus term `lambda-8cc = \x. ...` which takes a C program written as a string as an input and outputs a x86 executable.
+lambda-8cc is a closed untyped lambda calculus term `lambda-8cc = \x. ...` which takes a C program written as a string as an input and outputs a x86 executable expressed as a list of bytes.
 Characters and bytes are encoded as a list of bits with `0 = \x.\y.x`, `1 = \x.\y.y`, and lists are encoded in the [Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding) with `cons = \x.\y.\f.(f x y)`, `nil = \x.\y.y`, so the entire computation consists solely of the beta-reduction of closed lambda terms, without the need of introducing any non-lambda type object whatsoever.
+Therefore, _everything_ in the computation process, even including integers, is expressed as pure lambda terms.

-For further details on handling I/O and writing programs in lambda calculus, please see the implementation details of my other project [LambdaLisp](https://github.com/woodrush/lambdalisp), a Lisp interpreter written as an untyped lambda calculus term.
+Further details on handling I/O and writing programs in lambda calculus are described in the implementation details of my other project [LambdaLisp](https://github.com/woodrush/lambdalisp), a Lisp interpreter written as an untyped lambda calculus term.

 ## Features
-lambda-8cc can do the following things depending on the compiler option:
+lambda-8cc has the following features:

 - Compile C to a x86 executable (a.out)
 - Compile C to a lambda calculus term (executable on the terminal with a lambda calculus interpreter)
 - Compile C to an [ELVM](https://github.com/shinh/elvm) assembly listing
 - Compile ELVM assembly to x86/lambda calculus

+These features can be used by passing a compiler option (expressed as a lambda term) to lambda-8cc.

 The nice thing about lambda calculus is that the language specs are extremely simple.
 Thus in a way we are preserving knowledge about how to compile C in a timeless method using lambda calculus.